prantlf/graphviz-cli/README.md

 | `yInvert` | `boolean` | invert the y-coordinate in the graph output |
 | `nop`     | `number`  | no layout mode 'v' (`0` or `1`)             |

 If `name` is not provided the output will be available only in the Promise.
-If the format `png` is specified, the NPM module [node-canvas] has to be installed, which is required as a peer-dependency of this package.
+If the format `png` is specified, the NPM module [node-canvas] has to be installed in addition to this package.

 ### engines